 The Ainu People, an Indigenous group in Japan, worshipped bears, referring to them as “kamuy,” which translates to “god.”

 In other Asian religions and belief systems, animals were intricately connected to both the physical world and the divine.
-Like the Celts, the Native Americans, and Aboriginal Australians, Buddhists see the union, or oneness, of human beings with animals and nature.
+And like the Celts, Native Americans, and Aborigines, Buddhists see the union, or oneness, of human beings with animals and nature.

-In the Shinto belief system, people, animals, and nature are interconnected.
+The Shinto believe that people, animals, and nature are interconnected.
 Animals are considered to be more in tuned with the spirit world because their instincts.
 Thus, their thought processes are more pure and less cluttered than those of the complex human brain.
+To this day, in Japan, butterflies and dragonflies are seen as messengers from the spirit world and symbols of transformation.